 · "Satisfaction" was No. 2 on Rolling Stone's 2004 list of "The 500 Greatest Songs of All Time."
 It finished behind a record that was released just two months later in July 1965, Bob Dylan's "Like a Rolling Stone."

-· The B-side of the single was a song you won't hear on the Stones' current tour: "The Under-Assistant West Coast Promotion Man."
+· The B-side of the single was a song you probably haven't listened to lately: "The Under-Assistant West Coast Promotion Man."

 Photo by GAB Archive/Redfern via Getty Images